Elk Study Keeps Client in Compliance

 Sometimes, though, it’s not that straightforward.
 Local hunters often end up with a collar or two in their possession.
 Most collars are returned to WGFD, but some end up in strange, and sometimes unsavory, places.

 “A horn hunter found four of our collars before we could get to them, and they ended up in the dump,” recalls Lingle.
 “So we spent an afternoon digging through the garbage.
 They’d pull out bales of garbage, and those would immediately burst, and we’d dig—we couldn’t get a signal, otherwise we would have gone right to the collars.
 We only ever found one.”

 Much of Lingle’s work consists of interacting with the public, explaining the purpose of the study or fielding phone calls anytime Denbury starts “flaring,” or burning off excess gas.
 The rest of his work, he says, is “number crunching and slicing up data.”
 And the data tells him that local elk, initially spooked by the flares, soon grew used to them and returned to their habitat.
 The data tells him that, while the goal is for 40 percent of the elk to stay within the crucial winter range around the facility, 56 percent are currently using the area.

 But common sense tells him that dead elk don’t wander.
 So he’ll reprogram the motion sensors in the collars via satellite to alert him if an elk doesn’t move for eight hours, instead of six.
 Then he’ll download more data, mapping out where the elk have traveled so he can report back to WGFD and BLM.
-“We’re just trying to provide sound scientific data to both our customer and the agencies,” he says.
+“We’re just trying to provide sound scientific data to both our customers and the agencies,” he says.